ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 Now, let's add the data needed for the GraphQL service inside this module.

-First, we have to define our data types.
-We can use Ballerina records for this.
+First, define the data types using Ballerina records.
 Let's first define a Ballerina record to store an entry in the database.
 Although the Covid-19 database has many fields, this guide uses only the `isoCode` , `continent`, `location`, `date`, `totalCases`, and `newCases`.
 Let's create a record with these fields.